-If you’re looking for an artistic adventure, head to the National Gallery Singapore for the Children’s Biennale.
-The Biennale aims to nurture a generation of art-loving children, and will showcase eight to ten interactive art installations, as well as a full-fledged children’s festival in July.
+If you’re looking for an artistic adventure, head to the National Gallery Singapore for the Gallery Children’s Biennale.
+The Biennale aims to nurture a generation of art-loving children, and features interactive art installations, talks, tours and craft workshops.

-Other family-friendly exhibits at the National Gallery Singapore include the Keppel Centre for Art Education, where children can create their own artworks and discover art through play.
+Other family-friendly sections of the National Gallery Singapore include the Keppel Centre for Art Education, where children can create their own artworks and discover art through play.

 October – December